netxms/netxms-doc/admin/mobile-console.rst

 Dashboards are defined by administrator and allow to combine any available visualization components with data from multiple sources in order to create high-level views to see network (or parts of it) health at a glance.
-Not all elements are currently available for the mobile console, dashboards are properly refreshed according to their schedule.
+Not all elements are currently available for the mobile client, dashboards are properly refreshed according to their schedule.
 Due to dashboard size, keep in mind that Smartphones cannot be the best device to show them, a tablet is much more suitable device.
 Here an example: